getzola/zola/docs/content/themes/anpu/index.md

 anpu_date_format = "%e %B %Y"
 ```

-The formatting uses the standart `date` filter in Tera.
+The formatting uses the standard `date` filter in Tera.
 The date format options you can use are listed in the [chrono crate documentation](https://tera.netlify.app/docs/#date).